elidupree/time-steward/src/rowless/README.md

 }
 ```

 A typical choice for FiatEvents would be to hash together a tuple of `(time, ID of user who gave the input, enum indicating the type of input)`.
-A typical choice for Predictions would be to hash together something unique to the prediction, like a unique id of an object being predicted about, or coordinates of a cell in a grid that's being predicted about.
-Also, considering whether you want the order to be the same every time between each pair of objects.
-If that's an undesirable bias, consider hashing in the time-id of the creating event or the time it's being predicted at.
+A typical choice for Predictions would be to hash together the time-id of the creating event with something unique to the prediction, like a unique id of an object being predicted about, or coordinates of a cell in a grid that's being predicted about.

 ### ExtendedTime